cn0047/stash/ed/nodejs/README.md

 `exports.perimeter` and `exports.area` - another way to export.
 `exports` alias to `module.exports`.

-**Closure** - if you define a function inside another function, the inner function will have full access to all the variables that are declared and available in the outer function's scope.
-If the outer functions completes execution and returns - the inner function will still have access to all of the variables that were part of the outer function when the inner function was returned.

 There are two types of flow control: serial and parallel.

 **Generators** - function executions that can be suspended and resumed at a later point.